As a Google Workspace Admin, you have multiple important responsibilities. But they all boil down to one thing: keeping your company’s data secure.

 Detection is the foremost defense.
 You must be able to distinguish unwanted incidents such as viruses, hacks, and other malicious attacks.
-Your G Suite admin’s response plan should include the ability to detect almost all suspicious activities before they take place.
+Your Google Workspace admin’s response plan should include the ability to detect almost all suspicious activities before they take place.

 The significant suspicious activity is access to unauthorized data, instigated by third-party apps, malicious codes, and even hackers – including employees.